 And, this still affects the way we do business today.

-Following this shift in business thinking, Richard Schoen put together a list of the top 10 technologies that are paramount to better serving company stakeholders.
+Following this shift in business thinking, we put together a list of the top 10 technologies that are paramount to better serving company stakeholders.

 Manage output of printed documents, eliminate pre-printed form paper usage, make form and report changes quickly, and deliver forms/reports via email.

-Whether it’s RJS technology or something else, it’s going to be huge to scan a paper form, captureclean data (eliminating re-keying of data) and integrate data into ERP and other systems.
-One form could be used to import data into multiple systems (sales, manufacturing and delivery for instance).
+Whether it’s HelpSystems technology or something else, it’s going to be huge to scan a paper form, capture clean data (eliminating re-keying of data), and integrate data into ERP and other systems.
+One form could be used to import data into multiple systems (sales, manufacturing, and delivery for instance).

 Capture and store all paper documents, archive outbound and inbound emails, store images and video, store Outlook, Excel and Word docs, reduce filing cabinet storage, and provide disaster recovery.